christophersng/primeCUTR/README.md

 ## Contribution
 Contributions and feedback on PrimeCUTR are welcome.
 If you encounter issues or have suggestions for improvements, please open an issue.

+## Citation
+Sng CCT, et al. (2024) Untranslated regions (UTRs) are a potential novel source of neoantigens for personalised immunotherapy.
+Frontiers in Immunology (in-press)